HOW TO BUILD A FOOD DELIVERY APP LIKE UBER EATS

 The average price of building such an app is $25,000 per project, thus not many eateries can afford their own applications.
 Especially when we talk about small local restaurants.
 But should you forget the idea about the app in this case?

 Definitely not.
 Small businesses also can provide similar services to Uber Eats without big spending.
 This is possible because of APIs.
-You can use API to increase the speed of the development process and reduce costs.
+API stands for Application Programming Interface.
+It's perfect when you want to increase the speed of the development process and reduce costs.
 Developers can use APIs like “blocks” for building an application similar to Uber Eats.
 Of course, you should be ready to spend some time optimizing but still, this is a very efficient way.

 The next question is “What services to choose?”.
 Fortunately, there are a lot of APIs from big companies, so let’s see what they can offer.